Al Monitor named Free Media Pioneer Award winner

 Those words were spoken by Nelson Mandela at the International Press Institute’s 43rd Annual World Congress on 14 February 1994 in Cape Town, and they are just as true now as they were then.

-The 2014 Congress – which will be held in April, just before the South African presidential election - will explore a number of key topics, including: the Chinese Government’s Role in the Developing World, a look at the ‘new’ South Africa and its media 20 years on, new technologies for distributing news in the developing world & their impact on press freedom and many other important and relevant topics.
-We’ll also have some of the most important and influential media practitioners from Africa and abroad.
+The 2014 Congress – which will be held in April, just before the South African presidential election – will explore a number of key topics, including: the Chinese government's role in the developing world, a look at the ‘new’ South Africa and its media 20 years on, anti-terror and other national security laws and their impact on press freedom, and many other important and relevant topics.
+We'll also have some of the most important and influential media practitioners from Africa and abroad.

 This is a conference that you won’t want to miss!